 A non refundable deposit of 5% of the bid or $200 whichever is greater must be made, by the high bidder at the time of the sale, pursuant to Florida Statute 197.542(2).
-All deposits must be made via cash or certified funds.
+Deposits can be made through the RealAuction website (www.washington.realtaxdeed.com), by wire transfer, ACH deposit or in person at the Clerk of Court’s office (money orders or certified funds only).
 Properties for which the deposit is not immediately paid by the high bidder shall be re-offered and sold the same day, before the conclusion of the Tax Deed Sale.
 The high bidder must produce a photo ID when making the deposit.

 No personal checks will be accepted for the payment of bids on auctioned property.
-Payment must be made in cash, cashier’s check, bank draft or money order in US currency and made payable to the Clerk & Comptroller.
+Payment can be made by wire transfer through the RealAuction website (RealAuction) or in person at the Clerk of Court’s office with cash, money order or certified funds only.
 No personal checks will be accepted for the purchase of property.